It happens quickly. We write overwrite but mean override – or vice versa. But what does that have to do with table soccer?

-You cannot accept loosing your job because of a work-morale-boosting table soccer match.
-Then you realize that, in his anger, the managing director forgot to remove your access rights from the corporate network.
+You cannot accept loosing your job because of a well-meant work-morale-boosting table soccer match.
+Suddently you realize that, in his anger, the managing director forgot to remove your access rights from the corporate network.
 For the last time, you sit down at your computer.
 You find yesterday’s backup file and you overwrite the new order by the managing director (which forbids table soccer at the workplace) with your old one (which explicitely encourages table soccer).
 This little trick will most likely not help you or make things even worse, but it serves us as an excellent example.

 Overwrite means to replace information (a computer file) with new information.

 - Any attempt to overwrite the file will result in an error message.

 - Click OK to overwrite the current preferences file with the new configuration.